dperique/backstage-demo/README.md

 * Outside of Openshift, manually build the image using the Dockerfile, make a container, compare it to a "working" pod using `podman run -it --rm --entrypoint /bin/bash <imageName>:latest`
+* In Openshift, there may be a ServiceAccount that needs to be associated with the Deployment, if this is missing you will get permission problems.
+Check by exec'ing into the pod and doing `ls -l /app`; you should be able to see the files.
+If not, you have a permission problem.
+With a permission problem, `node` will not be able to access the files to run backstage.
+This will manifest as a `Cannot find module` error.
+The migitation is to add the ServiceAccount.
+This may not occur when using podman to run backstage because the permissions there may be more open.

 ## Login to a node and look around